F5Networks/f5-cloud-failover-extension/contributing/README.md

 - Virtual addresses created in traffic group None and matching _Secondary Private IP_ addresses on the BIG-IP NICs serving application traffic
 - Elastic IP addresses tagged with:
     1. The key(s) and value(s) from the *addressTags* section in the Failover Extension configuration request
-    2. The Private IP addresses that each Elastic IP is associated with, separated by a comma
+    2. The Private IP addresses that each Elastic IP is associated with, separated by a comma:
-    Example:
     ![diagram](images/AWSEIPTags.png)
 - Route(s) in a route table with destination networks corresponding to the values from the *managedRoutes* section in the Failover Extension configuration request